 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Gather, analyze and interpret data and create graphs regarding position, velocity and acceleration of moving objects (Grades 9 - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Each group needs:

 - 2 stopwatches (borrow from other teachers or ask students to bring a watch with a second hand from home)

 - 10 feet of string or fishing line

 - Weight (to tie to string)